cthae/Adobe-Launch-Debugger/README.md

 * **Library Replacement**.
 Reimplement the Switch extension, essentially, but simpler and working properly.
 Simple logic to redirect the launch library fetch to a custom library.

-* * **AEP Debugging**.
-The Web SDK debugging is just an MVP for now, essentially pretty-printing the xdm object sent.
+* **AEP Debugging**.
+The Web SDK debugging.
+(I should add screenshots here)

 ## Plan
 <details>
   <summary>The dev plan and event log:</summary>
-* [ ] Release v1.07.
+* [ ] Release v1.08.
-* [ ] Consider adding support for other consent management systems, mostly TrustArc and Adobe's Evidon.
-* [ ] Web SDK: Make an option to exclude Target Web Sdk calls when they don't land in Anaytics.
-Have them excluded by default.
-* [ ] Web SDK: Add logging for "event" just like we have for "data"
+* [x] Release v1.07.
+* [x] Print the extension version, getting it from the manifest.
+* [x] UX improvements, CSS fixes.
+* [x] Add a bug submission button in info.
+* [x] Web SDK: Add an option to log all fields there are, giving the user the raw object.
-* [ ] Add a callback and error logging for "cancelled" requests.
+* [x] Add a callback and error logging for "cancelled" requests.
 That's when the browser cancells the request.
+And a few other types of requests.
+Thanks to Arun for the suggestion.
-* [ ] Web SDK: Apply the error logging logic to Web SDK tracking too
+* [x] Web SDK: Apply the error logging logic to Web SDK tracking too
 * [x] Small popup UI improvements.
 * [x] Release v1.06 (Byanka's Web SDK improvements update)
 * [x] Web SDK: Reinforce the custom logging field, allow people to use the xdm. reference in the list of params.